-In late 2019, the number of active podcasts surpassed 700,000, underscoring the dramatic growth of this once niche industry.
+In April 2020, the number of active podcasts surpassed 1,000,000, underscoring the dramatic growth of this once niche industry.
 Sure, a compelling and highly produced podcast is an art form, but the beauty of this medium is that anyone can create a podcast, which has always been podcasting's appeal.
 Unfortunately not everyone has the means, technical know-how, or skill to do it.
 And that's okay, too.

 As you go through this guide and later conduct your own research, you may discover there are cheaper or perhaps even free options on the market, on top of the suggestions we offer.
 Keep in mind that we're highlighting these specific models for a reason.
 Trust us, we've tried the more financially reasonable offerings on the market.
 We've slogged through the bad to get to these highly vetted services and equipment.
 If you embrace these tools as we have, you'll be able to outfit your studio, plug in, and have a great—potentially phenomenal-sounding—product.